lightning/bolts/09-features.md

 # BOLT #9: Assigned Feature Flags

-This document tracks the assignment of `localfeatures` and `globalfeatures` flags in the `init` message ([BOLT #1](01-messaging.md)) along with the `features` flag fields in the `channel_announcement` and `node_announcement` messages ([BOLT #7](07-routing-gossip.md)).
+This document tracks the assignment of `nodefeatures` and `channelfeatures` flags in the `init` message ([BOLT #1](01-messaging.md)) along with the `features` flag fields in the `channel_announcement` and `node_announcement` messages ([BOLT #7](07-routing-gossip.md)).
 The flags are tracked separately, since new flags will likely be added over time.

-The `features` flags in the routing messages are a subset of the `globalfeatures` flags, as `localfeatures`, by definition, are only of interest to direct peers.
+The `features` flags in the routing messages are a subset of the `channelfeatures` flags, as `nodefeatures`, by definition, are only of interest to direct peers.

 Flags are numbered from the least-significant bit, at bit 0 (i.e. 0x1,